darkoverlordofdata/bada-bing/readme.md

 ### post build

-    On bsd, you must run ./freebsd_schema.py to add required preferences keys to dconf.
+    On freebsd, you must run ./freebsd_schema.py to add required preferences keys to dconf.

     Integrates with catlock (https://github.com/darkoverlordofdata/kitty-cat-lock.git), my screen lock application. use ./enable_catlock.sh to copy theme to catlock.